-There is a surprising amount of tech in major sports these days, because of broadcasting.
-But one of the early ones was instant replay, the ability to quickly rewind and inspections in the game as they arose.
+There’s a surprising amount of tech in major sports these days, because of broadcasting.
+But one of the early innovations was instant replay, the ability to quickly rewind and inspect the game.
 Versions of this were in use on analog videotape as far back as in 1986 for a few years but put on hold due to poor image quality.
 In 1999, with the advent of all-digital workflows, instant replay made a comeback and has been key to reliving all kinds of wild, unbelievable tricks on the field.

 Helmet audio tunes in

 Strictly speaking, helmets are hardware, and those have a fun history in the NFL too.
 However, let’s focus on the electronics.
 The Cleveland Browns debuted in-helmet radio sets in 1956.
 The technology didn’t really take off until 1994 when all teams adopted analog radio from a coach’s headset.
-The 1-2 second delay, Incidents of crosstalk, such as players hearing airline pilots or even a Madonna concert took the fun out of this too.
-Really fresh, digital radio is a pretty late addition, with a Gubser & Schbakenberg encrypted system being added in 2013.
+The 1-2 second delay and incidents of crosstalk, such as players hearing airline pilots or even a Madonna concert, took the fun out of this too.
+Really fresh, digital radio is a pretty late addition, with a Gubser & Schbakenberg encrypted system added in 2013.

 Video overlays line up

 In this age of Snapchat filters, we take real-time video processing for granted.
 However, the tech behind the “yellow line”, first and Ten line, added to NFL broadcast since 1998 with Sportvision’s system is rather heavy duty.
-As the years move on, broadcasters add more and more rulers and lines to the playing field, that blend in smoothly with the environment.
-The video technology needed to add the line of scrimmage, boxes indicating down and distance and red marking lines offense must reach?
+As the years move on, broadcasters add more and more rulers and lines to the playing field, which blend in smoothly with the environment.
+The video technology used needed to add the line of scrimmage, boxes indicating downs and distance, and the red zone.
 Think about the computation needed to make it happen in real-time HD.

 Giant screens go jumbo